2021 Western North America heat wave: Culture and sports

 Among other disruptions, a public swimming pool in Seattle's Rainier Beach neighborhood was closed due to dangerously high deck temperatures, so was a senior's center in Rathdrum, Idaho and a golf course on Vancouver Island.
-Some local concerts were also moved to avoid the heat.
+Some local concerts and outdoor events were also moved to avoid the heat.

 Agriculture

-Farms have experienced serious losses, as the heat wave baked the fruits and berries or otherwise destroyed the crop and the drought conditions worsened.

-10 million pounds of fruit a day were being harvested in the Pacific Northwest at the time the heat wave struck.
+Farms experienced serious losses, as the heat wave baked the fruits and berries or otherwise destroyed the crop and the drought conditions worsened.
+10 million pounds of fruit per day were being harvested in the Pacific Northwest at the time the heat wave struck.
 Farmers in Eastern Washington, facing a loss of the cherry and blueberry crop, sent workers into orchards at night to avoid the heat in the day.
 The British Columbia provincial fruit growers association estimated that 50 to 70 percent of the cherry crop was damaged, effectively "cooked" in the orchards.
-Raspberry and blackberry farms in the Lower Mainland, Oregon and Washington have also endured losses.
-In Whatcom County, Washington, which produces four-fifths of raspberries in the United States, estimates varied from quarter to half of the harvest; elsewhere, they went as high as 80-90%.
-Lettuce producers in the Okanagan Valley were also reported to be struggling with spoilt crops, so were those who grew Christmas trees and apples.
-In contrast, grapevines in Oregon and Washington did not seem to have sustained much damage, and corn in Skagit County, Washington was growing much ahead of schedule.
+Raspberry and blackberry farms in the Lower Mainland, Oregon and Washington have also endured losses, with estimates as high as 90% of raspberry crops damaged.
+Lettuce producers in the Okanagan Valley were also reported to be struggling with spoiled crops, as were those who grew Christmas trees and apples.
+In contrast, grapevines in Oregon and Washington did not seem to have sustained much damage, and corn in Skagit County, Washington was growing ahead of schedule.

 Farmers in the United States have also seen reduced yields of soft wheat, which additionally saw the quality deteriorate (68% of wheat harvest in the Pacific Northwest was estimated by the USDA to be of poor or very poor condition).
 In the Prairie provinces, an infestation of grasshoppers is threatening cash crops and farmers were reported to be struggling with feeding cattle as hay and forage was found to be in short supply.

-Saskatchewan has therefore extended additional drought support for farmers.
+In Canada, the government of Saskatchewan extended additional drought support for farmers.
 In Alberta, lack of rain and excessive heat saw some grain plants catch fire, which has put the harvest in jeopardy.
-Beaumont, Alberta issued a mandatory ban on non-essential water usage, citing drought conditions.
 Further east, St. Laurent and Armstrong, Manitoba declared a "state of agricultural disaster" as the heat wave worsened the drought in the region, whose water reserves were already depleted.